byestndr/goNAO/README.md

 - [libqi](https://github.com/aldebaran/libqi) - Interfacing with the NAO robot

 ## License
-goNAO licensed under the GNU GPL version 3 license.
+goNAO is licensed under the GNU GPL version 3 license.
 More info is in [LICENSE](https://github.com/byestndr/goNAO/blob/main/LICENSE).